Har Mar Mall: History

-On June 14, 1981, Har Mar Mall was damaged by a large tornado during the afternoon hours.
-While the mall wasn't heavily damaged and only affected the mall's cosmetic appearance, several nearby local businesses and residences were left in ruins following the impact.
+On the afternoon of June 14, 1981, Har Mar Mall was damaged by a large tornado.
+While the tornado only affected the mall's cosmetic appearance, several nearby local businesses and residences were left in ruins following the impact.
 Shortly after the tornado, a large renovation occurred to update the mall's appearance and fix any damage left by it.
-In 1988, another expansion took place, allowing Har Mar to acquire several larger retailers in the newly constructed space; the opening of Highland Superstore and TJ Maxx appeared later this year, along with the addition of a new food court with seating for over 400 people.
+In 1988, another expansion took place, allowing Har Mar to acquire several larger retailers in the newly constructed space; the opening of Highland Superstore and TJ Maxx took place later this year, along with the addition of a new food court with seating for over 400 people.
 Three years later, the Highland Superstore was converted to BizMart, a regional office supply store.
-BizMart was later acquired by OfficeMax in 1992 before ultimately closing in 1995; HomePlace opened in the space vacated by OfficeMax, and is currently leased by HomeGoods, the successor of HomePlace.
+BizMart was acquired by OfficeMax in 1992 before ultimately closing in 1995; HomePlace opened in the space vacated by OfficeMax, and is currently leased by HomeGoods, the successor of HomePlace.
 In the 2000s, Har Mar underwent a cosmetic makeover that cost previous owner Emmes Realty Services nearly $12 million; Emmes sparked interest in opening a Von Maur at the center, but the proposal eventually dissolved.

 By the early 2000s, the once-booming cinema had become outdated in technology and in seating styles.
 In 2006, AMC (which owned the Har Mar theaters) opened a new theater complex nearby in Rosedale with digital technology and stadium seating, and the once-thriving screens at Har Mar were permanently shuttered.

 In 2014, Burlington Coat Factory, a discount apparel retailer, announced that they planned to lease a 52300 sqft space previously occupied by Northwestern Books; the opening of this location allowed all of Har Mar's anchor tenants to be completely leased.
 Currently, the mall still prospers mixing "large, special interest stores, as well as a variety of smaller, more unique stores" under one roof.
-Several new tenants and businesses have begun leasing space in the center, such as Staples Inc., D'Amico & Sons, plus several other fine dining establishments.
+Several new tenants and businesses have begun leasing space in the center, such as Staples Inc., D'Amico & Sons, and several other fine dining establishments.